 So that’s a 50% savings in transportation costs.

 We bought a 2008 Kia with 40,000 km for $10,500.
-We used a car broker, Keith Wolford, to help us find a car and take care of all the paperwork.
-There was $0 cost to us for his services, the seller pays the car broker.
+We used a car broker to help us find a car and handle all the paperwork.
+There was $0 cost to us for his services, the seller paid the car broker.

-We spend about $40 a month in gasoline
+We spend about $40 a month on gasoline

-Auto insurance was $600 a year for the maximum liability coverage.
+Auto insurance was $600 a year for the maximum coverage.

 MEDICAL